Skip to content

 use_git()

 Users will be asked if it is okay to do an initial commit and include a commit message, select no for now.
-Then, select yes to restarting R Studio to complete setting up the Git repository in the project.
+Then, select yes to restarting R Studio to complete setting up the Git repository for the project.

 Summary